 They trigger asthma attacks in some people, which makes it important for those who have a sensitivity to know the foods they should avoid as well as those they can eat with no problem.

 On the plus side, piperine has anti-inflammatory properties (10) and reduces intestinal inflammation in some studies.
 However, the cons outweigh the pros if you have histamine intolerance.
 Keep in mind that most processed foods contain black pepper, so think out of the package.

-Nutmeg is a deciduous evergreen tree native to Indonesia, India and Malaysia.
-It can reach heights of up to 30 meters (100 feet) and has large, dark green leaves shaped like scales on a fish.
+Nutmeg is a deciduous evergreen tree native to Indonesia, India, and Malaysia.
+It can reach heights of up to 30 meters (100 feet) and has large, dark green leaves shaped like the scales on a fish.